meghan-odonnell/100-days-of-code/r1-log.md

 ### R1D10 - May 25
 I got my base 64 image word cloud to display in Vue!
 And I see that there is a JavaScript package for word clouds, so I'll play around with that next and get my data from the LOTR API feeding properly 🧙‍♂️ #API #theOneAPItoRuleThemAll

+## R2D11 - May 26

+Watched some videos on D3.js for the WordCloud and decided to stick with the API version.
+And I cleaned up some details in the API service and component and those work now.
+Definitely was overcomplicating it and repeating code.

+## R2D12 - May 27